 It is possible to add organisation documents such as annual reports, allocation policies and procurement guidelines, and related documents for an activity such as contracts, budget documents, evaluations, etc. in order to provide a wider context for an activity.
-This makes them easier to locate and identify than documents available just on the organisation's website, as they have been categorised according to a common standard; hence they are scored more highly in the Index.
+This makes documents easier to locate and identify than documents available just on the organisation's website, hence they are scored more highly in the Index.

 However, it is difficult to verify the quality of each document linked in an organisation's IATI file.
 The number of documents that would require individual checking is prohibitive (especially for donors reporting thousands of activities in their IATI files).
-In 2013, random spot checks were made to ensure that documents met the criteria defined in the scoring guidelines.
-In 2014, a more systematic and robust procedure is used for conducting checks against all organisations that provide document links, as detailed on p.11 in section 1.
+In 2013, some random spot checks were made on organisation-level documents to ensure these met the criteria defined in the scoring guidelines.
+From 2014 onwards, a more systematic procedure is used for sampling and conducting checks against all document types published at both the organisation and activity level, as detailed in section 2 on p.9.